Embracing God's Call: The True Meaning of Discipleship

 - Mar 12

-Many of us want to believe that following God means gaining recognition, titles, or a place of comfort within the church walls.
-We often chase after these things, hoping they will prove our faith or worthiness.
-Yet, the hard truth is that God’s command is far simpler and more demanding than this.
+Many individuals desire to believe that following God leads to recognition, titles, or comfort within church walls.
+They often chase after these things, hoping they will validate their faith or worthiness.
+However, the hard truth is that God’s command is far simpler and more demanding.
 He calls us to love one another as He has loved us (John 13:34–35).
 This love is the true mark of discipleship, not our gifts, eloquence, or visibility.

-This post explores why we struggle to obey this command, how we can recognize when we fall short, and what it means to truly live out God’s call in everyday life.
+This post explores why individuals struggle to obey this command, how they can recognize when they fall short, and what it means to truly live out God’s call in everyday life.

 It is uncomfortable to admit, but many believers avoid the clear commands of God.
-Instead, we seek safety and approval within familiar religious settings.
-This behavior often comes from fear, pride, or misunderstanding of what God requires.
+Instead, they seek safety and approval within familiar religious settings.
+This behavior often stems from fear, pride, or a misunderstanding of what God requires.

-Fear of vulnerability: Loving others deeply means opening ourselves to pain, rejection, or sacrifice.
-It is easier to stay within the church’s four walls where we feel protected.
+Fear of Vulnerability: Loving others deeply means opening ourselves to pain, rejection, or sacrifice.
+It is easier to stay within the church’s four walls, where individuals feel protected.

-Desire for recognition: We want to be seen as gifted or important, so we focus on titles or roles rather than humble service.
+Desire for Recognition: People want to be seen as gifted or important, so they focus on titles or roles rather than humble service.

-Misplaced priorities: We sometimes confuse religious activity with true obedience, thinking that attending services or volunteering is enough.
+Misplaced Priorities: Sometimes, individuals confuse religious activity with true obedience, thinking that attending services or volunteering is enough.

-The prophet Micah reminds us what God truly desires: “to do justice, and to love kindness, and to walk humbly with your God” (Micah 6:8).
-This means our faith must be active, practical, and rooted in love.
+The prophet Micah reminds us of what God truly desires: “to do justice, and to love kindness, and to walk humbly with your God” (Micah 6:8).
+This means that faith must be active, practical, and rooted in love.

 The True Mark of Discipleship